benjaminhowson/bandits/README.md

   Input:
     action (int): selection of the agent
   '''
+  if action == 1:
     # code to get a reward for the first action
-  if action == 1:
     return np.random.binomial(1, 0.5, 1)[0]
   elif action == 2:
+    # code to get a reward for the second action
     return np.random.binomial(1, 0.8, 1)[0]
   else:
+    # code to raise errors upon selection an invalid action
     raise ValueError('Error: only two available actions')

   return reward